BODA82/WP-Watchtower/README.md

-# WP-Webmaster-Dashboard
+# WP-Webmaster-Tools
-Custom dashboard features geared towards webmasters and content managers.
+Custom WordPress ools for webmasters and content managers.